pupboss/SwiftTemplate/SwiftTemplate/Services/README.md

 A simple get & non-params request:

 ```
-APIService.shared.request(path: "/your/get/api", success: { (data) in
+APIService.default.request(path: "/your/get/api", success: { (data) in

     guard let dict = data as?
 [String: Any] else {
         return